WuodOdhis/ckbuilders/weekly-reports/week-10.md

 focused hackathon demo, as long as the scope is narrow and the prototype does not pretend Fiber has features that are not exposed yet.

-## Next

-Next I want to turn the research into a runnable devnet workflow:

-1. Set up the Fiber node environment cleanly.
-2. Verify invoice creation and payment status polling.
-3. Verify channel opening and channel state transitions.
-4. Write a small service that coordinates the flow through Fiber RPC.
-5. Keep the public writeup focused on infrastructure learning until the hackathon submission is ready.